-The Native Courtworker & Counselling Association of British Columbia (NCCABC) has been helping Aboriginal people and their families navigate the criminal justice system in British Columbia since 1973.
+The Native Courtworker & Counselling Association of British Columbia (NCCABC) has been helping Indigenous people and their families navigate the criminal justice system in British Columbia since 1973.
 During that history, the NCCABC has helped create relationships with many partners and stakeholders all throughout BC.
-As an extension of the association, we are in a position to branch out to assist two communities in crime prevention.